-From Renee on January 14th, 2008 in Green Remodeling
+From Dean Dowd on January 14, 2008 in Green Remodeling

 Since last week’s post on Five Eco-Alternatives from Around the Web sat well with you, here are five more to get your green remodeling juices flowing.
 Because home improvement is continuing along with steady momentum, and homeowners are always looking for friendlier alternatives.

 - PolyWhey, a non-toxic, low-VOC wood and furniture coating by Vermont Natural, was recently featured on treehugger.
 Among PolyWheys qualities are a reduced odor, a cured hardness twice that of other water-based finishes, and a base made from renewable whey.